 Investigation.
-When a consumer disagrees with something in his or her credit report, the credit reporting agencies must verify the disputed information with the lender that furnished it.
+When a consumer disagrees with something in his or her credit report, consumer credit reporting agencies must verify the disputed information with the lender that furnished it.
 If the investigation finds inaccurate information, these items must be removed from the credit report.

 Opt out.
 By law, you have the right to notify credit reporting agencies and marketers that you wish to remove your name from all sales lists.
 You may choose not to receive prescreened credit and insurance offers by calling (888) 567-8688.